SAP-archive/cloud-sample-spaceflight-node/-exercises-/exercise04/README.md

 ![Add Button](./images/AddButton.png)

-Let's move the properties of the button.
+Let's move to the properties of the button.
 First, change the text of it to `Refresh` and move to the `Events` for our button:

 ![Button Props](./images/ButtonProps.png)